-The investment objective of the Sub-Fund is to achieve adequate constant returns in the relevant currency of the Sub-Fund taking into consideration the safety of the Sub-Fund's assets but without providing capital protection, and while contributing to long-term social, economic and environmental well-being, globally.
-The Sub-Fund takes into account the quality aspects mentioned below.
+The investment objective of the Sub-Fund is to achieve adequate returns in the currency of account while also safeguarding the capital and liquidity of assets of the Sub-Fund and contributing to long-term social, economic and environmental well-being globally.

-There is no guarantee that the investment objective of the Sub-Fund will be achieved, and investment results may vary substantially over time.
+There is no guarantee that the investment objective of the Sub-Fund will be achieved, and investment results may vary substantially over time, especially in times of negative nominal interest rates.